-As of December 31, 2014, the Company had no unrecognized tax benefits.
-A reconciliation of the beginning and ending gross amount of unrecognized tax benefits (exclusive of interest and penalties) is as follows:
+At December 31, 2015 and 2014, the Company had no unrecognized tax benefits.
+A reconciliation of the beginning and ending gross amount of unrecognized tax benefits (exclusive of interest and penalties) for 2013 is as follows:

-2014 2013 2012 Unrecognized tax benefits at beginning of year \$ - \$ 13,162 \$14,141 Additions based on tax positions related to the current year - 7 Reductions for tax positions of prior years - (222) Reductions due to settlements with taxing authorities (12,327) Reductions due to expiration of certain statute of limitations (835) (764) Unrecognized tax benefits at end of year \$- \$ \$13,162
+2013 Unrecognized tax benefits - January 1, 2013 \$ 13,162 Reductions due to settlements with taxing authorities (12,327) Reductions due to expiration of certain statute of limitations (835) Unrecognized tax benefits - December 31, 2013 \$

 The Company recognizes interest and penalties related to uncertain tax positions in income tax expense.
-The Company recognized \$(2.2) million and \$0.2 million of interest and no penalties related to uncertain tax positions in the accompanying consolidated statements of operations for 2013 and 2012, respectively.
-As of December 31, 2014 and 2013, the Company has accrued no interest or penalties related to uncertain tax positions.
+The Company recognized \$(2.2) million of interest and no penalties related to uncertain tax positions in the accompanying consolidated statement of operations for 2013.
+At December 31, 2015 and 2014, the Company has accrued no interest or penalties related to uncertain tax positions.